 How can I tell if my child is having vision problems?

-3. Sitting Too Close to Screens: Sitting very close to the TV or holding books or tablets too close to their face.
+- Sitting unusually close to the TV or holding books/tablets too close

-1. Difficulty Reading: Struggling with reading, skipping lines, or losing their place while reading.
+- Difficulty reading, skipping lines, or losing their place on the page

 Are there any activities or habits that can harm my child's vision?